karatelabs/karate/karate-gatling/README.md

 * Leverage Karate's powerful assertion capabilities to check that server responses are as expected under load - which is much harder to do in Gatling and other performance testing tools
 * API invocation sequences that represent end-user workflows are much easier to express in Karate
 * [*Anything*](#custom) that can be written in Java can be performance tested !
+* Option to scale out by [distributing a test](#distributed-testing) over multiple hardware nodes or Docker containers

 ## Demo Video
 Refer: https://twitter.com/ptrthomas/status/986463717465391104